-Groundswell Arts is a London based organisation that designs and delivers creative education programme for 0-11 year olds, their families and teachers.
+Groundswell Arts is a London based organisation that designs and delivers creative education programmes for 0-11 year olds, their families and teachers.

 Please get in touch to find out more about our products and services or find out how you can get involved.